exploring self-realization, sacred personhood, and full humanity

 our heavenly delights are principally derived from Twin Soul romantic love

 "We are aware that no one on earth as yet knows what true conjugial love is... and yet it is of importance that it should be known: therefore [we will] open the heavens to you in order that illustrating light, and consequent perception may flow into the interiors of your mind.
 With us, in the heavens, especially in the third heaven [Summerland, and beyond], our heavenly delights are principally derived from conjugial love..."

 joking and playing together, like wildly happy children

 I’m not able to find the reference right now, but somewhere in Swedenborg’s reports he says, essentially, you can tell who're the ones in Summerland who’ve found the real romance, the Twin Soul lovers.
 He said it’s easy to spot them because they have a certain ecstatic joy about them, they so love to have fun with each other.
-I think he was saying, “like continuing to live as ‘just marrieds’ all the time.”
+I think he meant, “like continuing to live as ‘just marrieds’ all the time.”
 They’re always kidding around, with that sparkle in their eyes, obviously so delighted to be with each other.
-(I think he was envious.)

 The image that comes to mind is the children on the desert island, the original version of “Blue Lagoon” – swimming, playing tag under water, laughing so much, teasing… I think we’re all envious now.